 The people of Israel have built two temples to God in Jerusalem, and both have been destroyed.
-Does prophecy tell us when the next temple will be erected?
+What does the Bible say about a third temple?

 The first stationary abode built to honor the God of the Bible originated with King David of Israel.
 As “the king said to Nathan the prophet, ‘See now, I dwell in a house of cedar, but the ark of God dwells inside tent curtains’” (2 Samuel 7:2).